 The rising threats from cyber-attacks like ransomware, malware, phishing attacks and spyware have taken the business world by a storm.
 SMBs are at a higher risk than larger organizations.
 Studies say that most SMBs have faced severe financial loss due to data breach caused by these random cyber-attacks.
-With a plethora of cyber threats on the rise, companies need to pull their security strings tighter than ever before.
+With a plethora of cyber threats on the rise, companies need to pull their security strings tighter than ever before; including using anti-spyware software.
 Whether an SMB or a larger enterprise, it became imperative to strengthen one’s defence.

 With the onset of BYOD as an enterprise culture, the threats and risks are taking an even graver shape.
 Company IT admins are exploring the options to whitelist websites on corporate-owned mobiles and desktops, which indeed is proving to be a valid way to minimize the hazards from the attack-vector.

 There is a whole wide world of hackers and cyber attackers operating from an ever-growing threat landscape with sophisticated ways to steal/abuse corporate data.
 Company IT admins are hence advised to have a multi-step procedure to build a heavy defence against these dangers named malware, spyware, trojan, malicious apps, phishing attacks and so on.
 However, whitelisting of websites can surely play a big role in letting the companies reap gain two core benefits, namely,

 Upgraded security: As we spoke earlier in the blog, a mal-intended website carrying a nasty code or a malicious app can cause several harms to your device like hacking the data, installing a ransomware, intruding the system network or corrupting crucial company data.
 Whitelisting websites stops all that from taking place as the IT grants permission to access only the selected/ limited websites meant for business purposes only.